35 Best Abandoned Cart Email Examples: Increase Sales Today

 2018 08 31 06 24 07 Window

-Frankly, I expected more from Toys “R” Us.
-While the giraffe image is cute, it’s a little too clipart-y.
-And the multiple CTAs can cause confusion.
-I like that the company thanks its visitors, but this email could be spiced up by adding product images and some engaging copy.
+Frankly, we expected more from Toys “R” Us.
+While the giraffe image is cute, it’s a little too clipart-y; and the multiple CTAs can cause confusion.
+We like that the company thanks its visitors, but this email could be spiced up by adding product images and some engaging copy.

 26. Thrive Market